RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 1. The DMS3 phage in *P. aeruginosa* does not have a preferred insertion site.
 The DMS3 genome was found in multiple loci in *P. aeruginosa*.

+## Phages in the context of a microbial community

+1. While many temperal phages are integrated into bacterial genome, many are found as free phage virions embedded within the mucus layer and have been proposed to function to maintain the intestinal barrier by controlling invasive bacterial populations (Barr et al., PNAS 2013).
+2. The most notable change is an increase in the order of bacteriophages, Caudovirales, within the intestine of individuals with Crohn’s disease (CD) and ulcerative colitis (UC).

 ## Ideas of my own project